 The history of the FIDO Alliance

 In 2007, PayPal was trying to increase security by introducing MFA to its customers in the form of its one-time password (OTP) key fob: Secure Key.
-Although Secure Key was effective, adoption rates were low -- it was generally used only by few security-conscious individuals and those who had experienced account hijacking.
-The key fob complicated authentication, and most users just didn't feel the need to tolerate it.
+Although Secure Key was effective, adoption rates were low -- it was generally used only by few security-conscious individuals.
+The key fob complicated authentication, and most users just didn't feel the need to use it.

 In talks exploring the idea of integrating fingerscanning technology into PayPal, Ramesh Kesanupalli (then CTO of Validity Sensors) spoke to Michael Barrett (then PayPal's CISO).
 It was Barrett’s opinion that an industry standard was needed that could support all authentication hardware.
 Kesanupalli set out from there to bring together industry peers with that end in mind.

-The FIDO Alliance was founded as the result of meetings between the group.
-Formed in the summer of 2012, the alliance initially included just six companies: PayPal, Lenovo, Nok Nok Labs, Validity Sensors, Infineon, and Agnitio.
-The Alliance went public in February 2013 and since that time many companies become members, including Google, ARM, Bank of America, Master Card, Visa, Microsoft, Samsung, LG, Dell and RSA.
-Microsoft has announced the inclusion of FIDO for authentication in Windows 10.
+The FIDO Alliance was founded as the result and went public in February 2013.
+Since that time, many companies become members, including Google, Microsoft, ARM, Bank of America, Master Card, Visa, Microsoft, Samsung, LG, Dell and RSA.
+Today, FIDO authentication is guided by three mandates: ease of use, standardization and privacy/security.

 The proliferation of smartphones and other mobile devices continue to call for standards that support multifactor authentication.
 Methods such as biometrics are being incorporated into smartphones and PCs to prevent identity theft.
 Today a variety of products exist on the market ranging from the EMC RSA Authentication Manager, Symantec Verisign VIP, CA Strong Authentication, and Vasco Identikey Digipass.